MystenLabs/sui/external-crates/move/documentation/book/src/variables.md

 # Local Variables and Scope

 Local variables in Move are lexically (statically) scoped.
 New variables are introduced with the keyword `let`, which will shadow any previous local with the same name.
-Locals marked as `mut` are mutable and can be updated both directly and via a mutable reference.
+Locals are mutable and can be updated both directly and via a mutable reference.

 ## Declaring Local Variables